jmaydev-personal/LangLoop-wip/README.md

 ## Features

+- **7,771 vocabulary words** across 21 themed categories, split into packs of 20
-- **12 categories** — Greetings, Numbers, Food, Travel, Shopping, Time, Family, Weather, Colours, Animals, Directions, Health
+- **12 curated starter categories** — Greetings, Numbers, Food, Travel, Shopping, Time, Family, Weather, Colours, Animals, Directions, Health
+- **Vocabulary Bank** — full categorised library with horizontal scrollable pack rows per category
+- **Chirp3-HD** - every word and phrase uses Google TTS for slightly more natural sounding pronunciations
+- **Glossary** — searchable A–Z of all terms, sortable by Vietnamese or English, with pack source labels
-- **Audio repetition** — Each card reads the English phrase once, then repeats the Vietnamese translation N times
+- **Audio repetition** — each card reads the English phrase once, then repeats the Vietnamese N times
-- **Auto-advance** — Flows through the whole deck automatically; great for background listening
+- **Auto-advance** — flows through the whole deck hands-free; great for background listening
-- **Shuffle mode** — Randomise card order each session
+- **Shuffle mode** — randomise card order each session
 - **Per-card navigation** — ‹ / › buttons to skip forward and back manually
+- **Translation reveal** — tap the study card to show/hide the English translation
-- **Dark / light mode** — Defaults to dark
+- **Dark / light mode** — toggle in the header
-- **Preview screen** — Browse all cards in a deck before starting
+- **Preview screen** — browse all cards in a deck before starting
-- **Translation reveal** — Tap the card image to show/hide the English translation during study
-- **Persistent settings** — ⚙️ button available on every non-study screen

 ## Settings (⚙️)